alonisser/welcome-cli/presentation.md

 * Without the sort this would be broken, unique only checks for adjacent lines

 ---
+# We only scratched the surface of this subject.
+Lots we didn't get into including: curl, cut, join, sed, aws, bash scripting, chmod, chown and more..
+---

 # More info and further reading